Do you know the first steps to have an incredible hunting dog?

 Health testing, proven lineages, and pristine facilities usually accompany the premium prices.
 That's not always the case, but it is certainly worth keeping in mind.

 With all of that said, your budget is the key starting point in choosing a good breeder.
 When you are trying to decide what budget range that you are going to shop in, consider this...

 Purchasing a puppy is an investment.
 The return on this investment is intangible.
 The experience that you will have, the memories that you will make, and the great times you will share with others as you all enjoy your hunting partner are priceless.
 You will potentially have years to enjoy this investment, so with that in mind, don't skimp, even if it means that you have to save up the money for a couple of years to get the pup that you want.

 A breeder's reputation will precede them.

-As you begin your search, you can start to weed out the breeders that aren't a good fit for you as well as make a list of the ones that you would like to interview.
+As you begin your search, you can start to weed out the breeders that aren't a good fit for you and make a list of the ones you would like to interview.
 When you are making your list of breeders that you would like to consider, it is best to narrow it down to 3-5 qualified candidates.